simonakardel/slack-bot/README.md

 ## Examples

-### Example Bug Report
+### Bug Report

-To report a bug, type `/bugreport` in your Slack message box and fill out the modal that appears with the bug details.
+To report a bug, use the `/bugreport` command in Slack.
+A modal will open where you can enter the bug details, severity, and steps to reproduce.

+### Stand-Up Report

+To submit a stand-up report, use the `/standup` command in Slack.
+A modal will open where you can enter your progress, planned tasks, blockers, and additional notes.

+### Request Review

+To request a code review, use the `/requestreview` command in Slack.
+A modal will open where you can enter the review title, description, and a link to the code.